dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 Differences introduced by DFM syntax
 --------------

+> [!Warning]
-Please note that DFM introduces more syntax to support more functionalities.
-When GFM does not support them, preview the Markdown file inside *GFM Preview* can lead to different results.
+> Please note that DFM introduces more syntax to support more functionalities.
+When GFM does not support them, preview the
+> Markdown file inside *GFM Preview* can lead to different results.

 ### YAML header